Show options

 John Olynyk

-John is a member of Lawson Lundell’s Indigenous, Environmental, and Project Development practice groups.
+John is a member of the firm’s Indigenous, Environmental, and Project Development practice groups.
 His practice includes advising private sector and government clients throughout Canada on Indigenous, environmental, regulatory and natural resources matters.
 John advises oil sands developers, conventional oil and gas companies, railways, mining companies, utilities and other resource developers on environmental regulatory matters and on Indigenous law matters, including Indigenous consultation issues and negotiation of cooperation protocols and impact benefit agreements related to natural resource project development.
-John is also the firm’s General Counsel.
+John previously acted as Lawson Lundell’s General Counsel and was a member of the firm’s management team.

 Lana Shipley